Ontario teacher who pushed anti-vaccine views suspended for talking to media

 Sullivan said he served his suspension last week.

-In February, the southwestern Ontario science teacher attended a public hearing at the Ontario College of Teachers in Toronto.
+In February, the southwestern Ontario teacher attended a public hearing at the Ontario College of Teachers in Toronto.

 The college accused Sullivan of professional misconduct for his actions on March 9, 2015, when he shouted at a public health nurse administering vaccines at his high school and accused the nurse of withholding information from students receiving vaccinations.